stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 fragment*, which is a fragment of the type system wherein all quantity checks are ignored.
 In the `erasedId` function above, we use the function's input `x` once despite labeling it as erased.
-This would normally result in a quantity error, but it this function is allowed due to being defined in the erased fragment.
+This would normally result in a quantity error, but this function is allowed due to being defined in the erased fragment.

 This quantity freedom the erased fragment gives us comes with a big drawback, though - erased functions are banned from being used at